 "Enterprise must intervene when the leader of a human freighter crew sets out for revenge against alien pirates."

-On this day in 2008, Syfy's Sanctuary aired "Edward."
-This served as the eighth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2008 (in the U.S.), Syfy's Sanctuary aired "Edward."
+Officially, this served as the eighth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "Henry comes to terms with his abnormal side, Ashley works through her feelings about her parents, and Will helps a young autistic man whose father possibly shot himself."